USDA-FSA/fsa-design-system/components/checkbox/index.md

 layout: page
 parent: "Components"
 title: "Checkbox"
-intro: "Checkboxes allow users to select one or more options from a visible list."
+intro: "A form element enabling the selection of one or more options from a visible list."
 custom_js: "checkbox.js"
 jump_menu: true
 ---